nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 * [loft.sh: Kubernetes Network Policies: A Practitioner's Guide 🌟](https://loft.sh/blog/kubernetes-network-policies-a-practitioners-guide)
 * [medium: Kubernetes Network Policies: Are They Really Useful? 🌟](https://medium.com/codex/kubernetes-network-polices-are-they-really-useful-c3a153c49316)
 * [loft.sh: Kubernetes Network Policies for Isolating Namespaces 🌟](https://loft.sh/blog/kubernetes-network-policies-for-isolating-namespaces)
+* [arthurchiao.art: Cracking Kubernetes Network Policy](https://arthurchiao.art/blog/cracking-k8s-network-policy/) This post digs into the Kubernetes NetworkPolicy model, then designs a policy enforcer based on the technical requirements and further implements it with less than 100 lines of eBPF code.
+Hope that after reading through this post, readers will get a deeper understanding on how network policies are enforced in the underlying.
+* [engineering.mercari.com: Managing Network Policies for namespaces isolation on a multi-tenant Kubernetes cluster](https://engineering.mercari.com/en/blog/entry/20220214-managing-network-policies/) This post outlines how to implement an abstraction over network policies in a multi-tenant Kubernetes cluster instead of directly exposing raw YAML-based manifests for better usability and verifiability
 ### Cilium
 * [cilium.io 🌟](https://cilium.io/) eBPF-based Networking, Observability, and Security
 * [cilium.io: NetworkPolicy Editor: Create, Visualize, and Share Kubernetes NetworkPolicies 🌟](https://cilium.io/blog/2021/02/10/network-policy-editor)